bentomhall/nih-system/homebrewery/world/player-options.md

 Once you use this feature, you can't use it again until you finish a short or long rest.
 \column
 #### Legendary Effect: Globe of Invulnerability
-At 14th level, you learn the *globe of invulnerability* spell and can use it once per day.
-Unlike the normal effect, you can choose to target any creature you can see within 30 feet of you instead of only yourself.
+At 14th level, you learn the *globe of invulnerability* spell and can use it once per long rest.
+Unlike the normal effect, it targets one willing creature of your choice within 30 ft.
 If you already know this spell via your Mystic Arcanum, you can use it twice instead of once per day and the additional effect still applies.

 \page
 ## Bounty Hunter